syariatifaris/go-gof/creational/factory/README.md

 Create an instances of derived object.We create an object without exposing the creation logic.
 This pattern fully use an interface

 **Sample Case**
-1. Strategic approach: Algorithm selection
-2. Switching implementation (i.e: Get data from db or redis)
+1. Create instance from the same parent

 **When to use it**
 1. Subclasses figure out what objects should be created.